-Vendors: The following questions help the state determine the best way to assess and integrate your product or service technology with the state's technology infrastructure.
+Vendors: The following questions help the State determine the best way to assess and integrate your product or service technology with the State's technology infrastructure.
+Your response to the questions allows BIT an opportunity to review the security of your product, and helps BIT make an informed decision and recommendation regarding your technology or service.
 Some questions may not apply to the technology you use.
 In such cases, simply mark the question as NA (Not Applicable).
 The questions are divided into sections to help identify the point of the questions.